acbsp/bonafide.guru/en/contents.rst

 become gurus."

 Sri Bannanje Govind\ *acarya*: Anybody can become guru.
-He can teach *vaishnava-siddhanta* to the masses and he can become guru.
+He can teach *Vaiṣṇava-siddhanta* to the masses and he can become guru.
 To become guru...
 Giving *diksha* is not the only method of becoming guru.
 If I want to become guru, I must teach my disciples and I am guru.
 My students are there.
 They give respect to me.
 They say he is my guru.
 He